 What can be purchased with the Resident Food Account?

-The Resident Food Account can be used to purchase food, beverages, and grocery items in any University Housing or Wisconsin Union location on campus.
-It cannot be used for books, laundry, printing, clothing, events, tech supplies, etc. Those purchases can be made through the separate Wiscard account.
+The Resident Food Account can be used to purchase food and beverages in any University Housing or Wisconsin Union location on campus.
+It cannot be used for books, laundry, printing, clothing, events, tech supplies, or other non-food items.
+Those purchases can be made through the separate Wiscard account.